Any unauthorized reproduction, copying, or alteration of information on this website is prohibited.

 - X-ray Powder diffraction

-- Two-dimensional X-ray diffraction mapping
+- 2D X-ray diffraction mapping (Prior consultation with PhoSIC is required)

-- Surface X-ray diffraction (Advanced measurement)
+- Surface X-ray diffraction (Prior consultation with PhoSIC is required)

-- In-situ X-ray diffraction (Advanced measurement)
+- In-situ X-ray diffraction (Prior consultation with PhoSIC is required)

 Overview

 This is a hutch equipped with a general-purpose X-ray diffractometer.
-Powder diffraction measurements of
+Powder diffraction measurements of samples

 Beam Characteristics